 This is not to say that Titanic completely avoids sentiment in its pursuit of epic perfection, but it manages to temper the ‘sappy’ emotional hooks and saves them for a time when your nerves are already frayed beyond all recognition.
 With a film that runs over 3 hours in length, Titanic has the incredible foresight to shift gears at key times so that you are rarely bored and never disinterested.

 Cameron, ever the perfectionist and visionary, actually rebuilt large portions of the Titanic to give the most realistic impression of being aboard the super-liner.
 This means when you see Jack and Rose desperately running down a corridor that is quickly flooding that is actually taking place within the bowels of the recreation of the ship.
 The amount of logistical thinking and foresight that Cameron must have had to bring this behemoth to life scarcely bears thinking about, but the important thing is he managed to do it and people responded by making Titanic the biggest box office hit of all time.
 This is of course until he broke his own record with the far inferior Avatar.

-Titanic is a masterstroke of direction, acting, screenplay pacing and overall atmosphere creation.
 There are few directors with the sheer nerve to create such an expensive film simply because they could.
 But James Cameron is that man, and in Titanic he has created an epic love story for the ages.
 If only we didn’t have to live through Celine Dion’s explosion in popularity as a result.

 A Note on Titanic in 3D

 In 2012 Titanic was re-released in post-fit 3D for a new generation to enjoy.
 As with all 3D post-fittings, Titanic benefits not one bit from having this process applied.
 In fact, it removes the audience from the story-telling and action and makes it seem more like a fun-fair attraction that an engaging, absorbing love story.